Antoine de Saint-Exupéry: Censorship and publication bans

 Pilote de guerre (Flight To Arras), which describes the German invasion of France, was slightly censored when it was released in its original French during wartime by Éditions Gallimard in his homeland in 1942, due to the removal of a derogatory remark which was made about Hitler (which Gallimard failed to reinsert in subsequent editions after World War II).
 Shortly after the book's wartime release in France, Nazi appeasers and Vichy supporters objected to its praise of one of Saint-Exupéry's squadron colleagues, Captain Jean Israël, who was portrayed as being amongst the squadron's bravest defenders during the Battle of France.

 In support of their German occupiers and masters, Vichy authorities attacked the author as a defender of Jews (in racist terms) leading to the praised book being banned in France, along with prohibitions against further printings of Saint-Exupéry's other works.
 Prior to France's liberation new printings of Saint-Exupéry's works were made available there only by means of covert print runs, such as that of February 1943 when 1,000 copies of an underground version of Pilote de guerre were printed in Lyon.

-A further complication occurred due to Saint-Exupéry's and others' view of General Charles de Gaulle, who was held in low regard.
+A further complication occurred due to Saint-Exupéry's view of General Charles de Gaulle, whom he held in low regard.
 Early in the war, de Gaulle became the leader of the Free French Forces in exile, with his headquarters in London.
 Even though both men were working to free France from Nazi occupation, Saint-Exupéry viewed de Gaulle with apprehension as a possible post-war dictator, and he consequently provided no public support to the General.
 De Gaulle retaliated by implying that the author was a supporter of Germany, and he then had his literary works banned in France's North African colonies.
 Saint-Exupéry's writings were, with irony, banned simultaneously in occupied France and the territory which was controlled by Free France.